RikhotsoM/CMPG325-CLI119-NgakaSports/README.md

 **1.1 Organisation Structure & Departments**
 **Assumption:** The foundation operates from one main office in Mahikeng with 5 core departments:

-- Admin & Management
+Admin and Management
-- Finance & HR
+Finance and HR
-- Sports Programs & Coaching
+Sports Programs and Coaching
-- Facilities & Events
+Facilities & Events
-- IT Support
+IT Support
-- Plus Guest Network for visitors
+Plus Guest Network for visitors

 **Justification:** This structure logically fits a regional sports development organisation.
 The brief does not specify departments, so this is a reasonable functional layout.

 **1.2 Users, Devices & Subnetting**